bl-nkd-v/biting-teacup-crappers/README.md

   - [ ] Connect Wallet
   - [ ] Disconnect Wallet
   - [ ] (?)
 Tokenization of Pets
+- [ ] Longer Term Goals
+  - [ ] Handle scale - Should debounce requests for feeding and other actions
+  - [ ] Egg Shop

 ## Getting Started